zolex/symfony-grpc-server/README.md

 ### Setup docker containers

 * generate the roadrunner binary with `docker-compose run protoc make server`
-* generate the php code with `docker-compose run protoc make code`
+* generate the php code with `docker-compose run protoc make php`
 * start the gRPC server with `docker-compose up`
 * *the very first start of the server container can take some time because it will install composer dependencies silently, wait until you see some deprecated warnings from spiral*
 * create the database with `docker-compose exec server bin/console doctrine:migrations:migrate --no-interaction`

+### Generate web/js code
+If you need the javascript code for use in web clients you can generate it as well using the included protoc plugin.
+* generate the web code with `docker-compose run protoc make web`

 ### Execute client commands
 `docker-compose exec client bin/console client:example:persistVehicle Audi S5 COUPE 1`